 Cudahy, where life expectancy is 79.2 years.

-At first glance, Walnut Park and Cudahy seem guite similar.
+At first glance, Walnut Park and Cudahy seem quite similar.
 Each is among the most densely populated communities in California.
 In both places, median personal earnings hover around \$19,000, and most workers have low-wage jobs in service, production, and transportation.
 Adult educational levels in both communities are likewise low, and health insurance coverage is around 70 percent.
 More than half the residents in both locales are foreign-born.
-Three in four immigrants hail from Mexico and 12 percent come from El Salvador.16 points higher than in Walnut Park.
-Cudahy residents are far more likely to rent their homes than Walnut Park residents (84 percent and 48 percent, respectively).
-This could contribute to greater community cohesion, as owners tend to be more invested, socially as well as financially, in their neighborhoods than renters.17 It could also flag greater financial stability among Walnut Park's homeowners, who were able to save for a down payment and document a solid salary history in order to qualify for a mortgage.
+Three in four immigrants hail from Mexico and 12 percent come from El Salvador.
+16

 Yet the statistics markedly diverge in other important areas.
 Despite nearly identical personal earnings, Cudahy has a poverty rate of over 31 percent, compared to 19 percent in Walnut Park.
-The child poverty rate in Cudahy is a worrying 43.6 percent, over 15 percentage
+The child poverty rate in Cudahy is a worrying 43.6 percent, over 15 percentage points higher than in Walnut Park.